Eye For Film >> Movies >> Courtroom 3H (2020) Film Review

 Reviewed by: Amber Wilkinson

 The title of the last film by Antonio Méndez Esparza - a Spanish director who now calls Tallahassee, Florida, his home - was Life And Nothing More.
 It was a slice-of-life drama about a single mum and her kids struggling on the poverty line in Florida that often had a documentary feel, not least because he used a non-professional cast.
-This time out, he's gone for a pure documentary in the Frederick Wiseman mould, that could have been titled Court And Nothing More, such is his spare approach to the material, filmed over 30 days in Tallahassee's Unified Family Court - where future rights of children and their parents are decided on a daily basis.
+This time out, he's gone for a pure documentary in the Frederick Wiseman mould, that could have been titled Court And Nothing More, such is his spare approach to the material, filmed in Tallahassee's Unified Family Court - where future rights of children and their parents are decided on a daily basis.

 If the set up is simple and the camera static, the emotional journeys that are represented in the near-two hours of this well-edited film are anything but.
 We see the flow of parents through the court, accused of neglect or worse of their children, and who are at various stages in the process of regaining or losing custody.
 There is a level of anonymity maintained, children's faces are blurred and names are changed, but this is some of the most affecting testimony you're likely to see on the big screen this year.
 Cases are complex and the judge - who remains the same throughout - is open-minded and conciliatory in tone, even as he gives parents news they don't want to hear.